- 1. Overview

 Age_Below_TwentyFive), sex and ethnicity (

 For illustrative purposes, we have already trained a classifier that uses all features to predict

 probability) and predicted classes (

 predicted) to the data frame.
-You will be able to use these columns with predictions directly in your analysis to test different metrics before using a real model.
+Feel free to use these columns with predictions to test different fairness metrics before evaluating a custom model.

-The second data set included in the package is a credit scoring data set labeled as
+The second included data set is a credit scoring data set labeled as

 germancredit.
-The data set includes 20 features describing the loan applicants and an outcome variable named
+The data includes 20 features describing the loan applicants and a binary outcome variable

-For the purpose of this tutorial, we will train two new models using different sets of features:
+For the purpose of this tutorial, we will train two classifiers using different sets of features:

 - model that uses all features as input